DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/binding-to-json-data-sources.md

     ![](../../../images/winforms-dashboard-wizard-dashboard-parameter.png)

-    Path parameters and query parameters are included in endpoint requests in the same order as they are listed.
-Move a parameter up or down in the list to change its position in endpoint requests.
+    Path parameters and query parameters are included in endpoint requests in the order in which they are listed.
+Move a parameter up or down the list to change its position within an endpoint request.

     The read-only **Resulting URI** field displays the resulting JSON URI.